privet-kitty/dufy/README.md

     => (0 255 255)
     => T
     ; i.e. The input XYZ color is out of gamut,
-    ; to which the RGB color (0 255 255) is close.

-Which gamut, however?
+Out of which gamut, however?
 By default, `xyz-to-rgb255` (and other `-to-rgb255` converters) regard it as sRGB (D65).
 You can specify the RGB space explicitly:

     * (clcl:xyz-to-rgb255 0.37314 0.70144 1.0601 :rgbspace clcl:srgb)  ; sRGB
     => (0 255 255)